zoe-walker/Visualizations/Examples/ReadMe.md

 ### ECharts Bar Chart
 An example of vertical bar chart, built using ECharts and webpack.

+### ECharts Radial Tree Chart
+An example of radial tree chart, built using ECharts and webpack.

 ### Lollipop
 An example of a Lollipop chart built using D3 and webpack.